Hong Chengchou: Viceroy of Huguang, Liangguang, Yunnan and Guizhou

+However, the trust deposited on him by the Shunzi Emperor was unwavering.
+Hong Chengchou's proposals for the pacification of the south were systematically approved, and all military leaders, Chinese and Manchu, were ordered to consult with Hong on all matters of strategy and planning, being required to abide by his leadership and instructions.
+Shunzi ignored all memorials that aimed to make Hong alter his own plans, and dismissed officers who disagreed with him, even Manchus.
+For example, in late 1656 he dismissed the highest ranking Manchu general in Southwest China for insisting on a more aggressive course of action, and replaced him with Loto, more amenable to Hong's plans.

+Meanwhile, the Yongli court had erupted into open civil war.
+Li Dingguo launched a desperate campaign to extricate the emperor from Sun Kewang's grasp, and after much fighting he decisively defeated his adoptive brother in summer of 1657.
+Sun Kewang fled to the Qing at Baoqing and surrendered on December 19, 1657.
+He was treated with honor and invested as Prince of Yi, and offered Hong extremely valuable intelligence regarding the defenses and troop dispositions of Li Dingguo.
+These developments led Hong to conclude that the moment for the decisive campaign had arrived, after years of consolidation and marshalling his forces.

 In 1659, he was recalled to Beijing after he declined to press the war in Yunnan to capture the Yongli Emperor of Southern Ming, who had fled to Burma.
 Wu Sangui, who was previously one of Hong Chengchou's lieutenants and the commander of the Ming garrison at Ningyuan, was ordered to replace Hong Chengchou to continue the attack on Southern Ming forces.

 Hong Chengchou was given a minor hereditary rank perhaps due to distrust by some quarters of the Qing imperial court, which suspected him of sympathising with the Ming remnants.

 Hong Chenghou was transferred directly to the Manchu Bordered Yellow Banner eight years after he was put into the Eight Banners.
 He died shortly after requesting permission to retire because of old age and almost total blindness.
 He died of natural causes in Nan'an, Fujian in 1665.
 The location of his tomb is unknown.